Hello There!

 Read More

-The cover for the science fiction novel "The Blighted Stars" by Megan O'keefe.
-The first in the "Devoured Worlds Trilogy"
+The cover for the science fiction novel "The Fractured Dark" by Megan O'keefe.
+The second book in the "Devoured Worlds Trilogy"

 By: Megan E. O'Keefe